dbcrossbar/dbcrossbar/README.md

 - Generating a "temporary" BigQuery JSON schema allowing the CSV to be loaded into BigQuery.
 - Generating BigQuery SQL to tranform the temporary table into a final table, parsing any data types which can't be directly loaded from SQL.
 - Generating a BigQuery JSON schema for the final table.
 This isn't normally necessary, but it's nice to have for the sake of completeness.
-- Transforming the schema in several ways
+- Transforming the schema in several ways.

 However, we do not yet have any higher-level interface that just transfers data directly.